rcalixte/wayland-book/src/seat/touch.md

 screen is being touched, but might be reused if you lift your finger and press again.[^1]

-Like the other input devices, you can obtain a `wl_touch` resource by using `wl_seat.get_touch`, and you can send a "release" request when you're done with it.
+Similarly to other input devices, you may obtain a `wl_touch` resource with `wl_seat.get_touch`, and you should send a "release" request when you're finished with it.

 ## Touch frames

-Like pointers, a single frame of touch processing on the server could carry information about lots of changes, but the server sends each change as discrete Wayland events.
+Like pointers, a single frame of touch processing on the server might carry information about many changes, but the server sends these as discrete Wayland events.
 The `wl_touch.frame` event is used to group these together.

 ```
 <event name="frame"></event>